 - What war began shortly after Lincoln took office?
 (We discussed the Civil War a bit; students were surprised to discover that there were, and are, other civil wars in the world).

 - What might have made Lincoln unpopular?
-(Students were surprised that even some Northerners didn't care for him; as a part of that discussion, I mentioned that the Civil War required a draft).
+(Students were surprised that even some Northerners didn't care for him; as a part of that discussion, I mentioned that the Civil War required a draft, and wealthier citizens could buy their way out of it).

 - If Lincoln was still president at the end of the war, what did this mean?
 (It meant that, regardless of his lack of popularity, he was still popular enough to be reelected.
 Not coincidentally, the Civil War was the first time that soldiers in the field were able to cast ballots).